ColterLena/dog/README.md

 - [ ] Compose a short essay (just a couple paragraphs at most) about a hobby you either enjoy or would like to learn about.
 We might expand on this page in future assignments, so pick something fun!
 - [ ] Put your short essay into an HTML page, using appropriate semantic HTML elements.
 Give your webpage a simple header and footer as well.
 - [ ] Deploy your site.

+# Welcome to CSS
+Now that you have created some HTML, its time to give your page some personality.

+For this assignment you will be taking the HTML you made for the last project and extending it to have some styling.

+## Requirements

+- Apply the ideas and stylings that you learn about in class.

+- [ ] Take the CSS ideas and tools that were discussed in class and apply those to your homework.
+- [ ] Apply colors, margin, padding, background colors, and font styles to the various elements of the page.
+Add `class=` where needed but try to keep to element selectors if you can!